raikrahul/learnlinux/kernel_exercises/bootmem_trace/worksheet.md

 216. ---
 217. DEFINITION: WHAT IS A BUDDY?
 (FROM SCRATCH)
 218. ---
+219. NEW SCENARIO (unrelated to lines 207-215): We now explore FREEING, not allocating.
+220. AXIOM: System has been running.
+Many allocations and frees happened.
+Current state varies.
+221. SCENARIO A (buddy NOT free): Before free, order[3].nr_free=0.
+All 8-page blocks are in use.
+222. DRAW STATE A BEFORE: free_area[3] = { head→NULL, nr_free=0 }.
+Block PFN=1000 is IN USE.
+Block PFN=992 is IN USE.
+223. SCENARIO B (buddy IS free): Before free, order[3].nr_free=1.
+One 8-page block (PFN=992) is free.
+224. DRAW STATE B BEFORE: free_area[3] = { head→[PFN=992]→NULL, nr_free=1 }.
+Block PFN=1000 is IN USE.
+Block PFN=992 is FREE.
+225. NOW: User frees block at PFN=1000 (8 pages).
+What happens?
+Depends on scenario.
-219. PROBLEM: Block at PFN=1000, order=3 (8 pages) is freed.
+226. PROBLEM: Block at PFN=1000, order=3 (8 pages) is freed.
 Where to put it?
-220. NAIVE: Put in free_area[3] list.
+227. NAIVE: Put in free_area[3] list.
 Done.
 PROBLEM: Fragmentation over time.
-221. BETTER: If ANOTHER 8-page block is ADJACENT and FREE, MERGE into 16-page block.
+228. BETTER: FIRST check if buddy is free.
+If yes, merge.
+If no, just add to list.
 222. QUESTION: What does ADJACENT mean for blocks?
 223. ANSWER: Two blocks are adjacent if one ends where the other starts.
 No gap.
 No overlap.
 224. EXAMPLE: Block A = PFN 1000-1007 (8 pages).
 Block B = PFN 1008-1015 (8 pages).
 Adjacent?
 1007+1=1008. ✓ Adjacent.